 I can’t get enough of this brightly coloured bitter cocktail, made with equal parts of Campari, sweet vermouth and gin.
-Thankfully, Negroni Week has just begun, which is the perfect excuse for you all to reacquaint yourselves with this exquisite drink – or indeed be bold enough to try one for the first time!
-‘Negroni Week’ officially started yesterday, so you have plenty of time to sample your favourite blend.
+Thankfully, Negroni Week is about to start, which is the perfect excuse for you all to reacquaint yourselves with this exquisite drink – or indeed be bold enough to try one for the first time!
+‘Negroni Week’ officially starts June 4th, so you have plenty of time to sample your favourite blend.

 There is some controversy over who invented Negroni, but I think Count Camillo Negroni (there’s a clue in there somewhere) seems the most plausible.
 The story goes that his favourite cocktail was then the extremely popular Americano (Campari, sweet vermouth and soda).
 He asked the bartender at Café Casoni in Florence, Italy, to replace the soda with gin as he had become accustomed to stronger drinks during his cowboy times in America.
 Soon after his request, everyone else started to demand a ‘Count Negroni’ at Café Casoni, and the cocktail became extremely popular and the name Negroni stuck.